 It's a sad ending.
 But Rango got a sad ending, too, so it's sort of poetic, if not grim.
 I actually thought it might be harder for Aneesa to have lived without Rango, so, in the end, their friendship was not broken.
 They entered death together.

 Having the Duck being a local ghost story is a real treat for me, as a horror writer and fan.
 I love a good urban legend and being able to add one to the Star Wars galaxy was pretty cool.
 I can almost hear all the little Tatooine kids daring each other to sneak up and touch the underside of the Dusty Duck.

 Most recently, the Duck popped up in Ryder Windham's outstanding The Wrath of Darth Maul book.
 Will we see the old bird again one day?
 I hope so.
-If I have any regrets about the entry, six years after it entered the hallowed halls of canon, it's that I never gave Aneesa's poor father a name!
-I offered a possibility (Neeamesh), in a completely UN-official short story I wrote for the Star Wars Outsider fanzine, but it would be lovely if some Star Wars author took pity on me one day and gave Papa Dym a proper name :)
+For now, I did write up a completely UN-official short story for the Star Wars Outsider fanzine :)

 UPDATE: The Dusty Duck and her crew are featured in "The Not-So Magnificent Seven"--my first published article for the Official Star Wars Blog!